|

 Even in CGI mode, many things are lazy-loaded and can be cached,

+for rapid response!
 The last half of the class will

 be spent building a complete application using CGI::Prototype,